 To paint the box, caulk all of the joints and exposed gaps to help waterproof the box.
 Apply two coats of quality primer to the entire unit, and follow with a few coats of paint.

 Let the final coat of finish cure for at least 24 hours, or as directed.Continue to 9 of 10 below.

 Attach the Plastic Liner

-For this large planter, we'll need one single piece of 6-mil plastic (either clear or black is fine), measuring 6' x 10'.
-We'll attach the plastic by stapling it to the very tops of the plywood sides (just under the top trim).
-The easiest way to complete this task is to carefully center the plastic over the top of the box.
-Then tack one edge of the plastic all along one side with staples.
-Push the plastic down into the box, laying enough plastic to cover the side, bottom, and opposite side.
-Then, staple the plastic into place on the opposite side.
+Line the interior of the box with a single piece of 6-mil plastic sheeting measuring 6 by 10 feet.
+Start by centering the plastic over the top of the box, then tack one edge of the plastic along one side with staples running along the top, just under the top trim.
+Push the plastic down into the box to cover the side, bottom, and opposite side.
+Staple the plastic into place along the top edge on the opposite side.

-The ends are a bit more tricky.
-We found it easiest to tack the end into place, then fold over the plastic that bunches at the corner against the end much like one would fold square corners when making a bed.
-Tack the flattened fold against the top of the box, then fold the opposite corner, again against the end of the box.
+To attach the ends, fold over the plastic that bunches at the corner against the end (much like folding square corners when making a bed), and tack the flattened fold against the top of the box.
+Fold the opposite corner against the end of the box, and staple it in place.
 Repeat with the opposite side.
 Trim off any excess plastic with a sharp utility knife.

 10 of 10

-Cut a 6" piece of 1/2" threaded PVC conduit into a 3" piece.
-Then, glue the threaded piece into an electrical lamp holder cover, but thread it through the back side of the cover (rather than from the front).
+Cut a 6-inch piece of 1/2-inch threaded PVC conduit to 3 inches long.
+Glue the threaded piece into an electrical lampholder cover, threading it through the back side of the cover (rather than from the front).

-TIP: It is a good idea to paint or stain these trim pieces before you cut and install them.
-They'll need a bit of touch-up after installation, but it is much easier to paint before installation than after.
+Finally, install 1 3/4-inch trim around the top inside edge of the planter box to cover the staples that hold the liner in place.
+Fill the nail holes and paint (or stain and polyurethane), if desired.
+Tip: It is a good idea to paint or stain these trim pieces before you cut and install them.
+They'll need a bit of touch-up after installation, but it is much easier to finish them before they are installed.